 A Personal Fertility Sensor Coming Soon

-Priya is an intravaginal ring being developed to help your patients who are interested in their fertility to wirelessly capture their continuous core body temperature.
-Currently undergoing testing in clinical trials, the intravaginal ring transmits temperature data directly to the Priya App on the patients smartphone.
-When the Priya app detects the subtle changes in core temperature that occur PRIOR to ovulation, it sends an alert.
+For women trying to conceive, Priya is being developed as an intravaginal ring to help your patients effortlessly track their fertility.
+Priya has been designed to wirelessly capture continuous core body temperature to detect subtle temperature patterns that occur PRIOR to ovulation.
+Currently undergoing testing in clinical trials, the ring transmits temperature data directly to the Priya App on the patient's smartphone in real-time.

 What is Priya: